 Ad Hoc Committees

 FINRA departments also create specific subject-matter committees as needed to consult on various issues.
-The composition of the committees and their meeting frequency depends upon FINRA’s consultation needs related to the subject matter.
+Approximately 55 individuals participate on these committees that serve as important advisory bodies within FINRA’s regulatory framework.

 Current active ad hoc committees include the following: